 What is a Development Manager?

 To put it, development managers own the entire software development process.
 They have intertwined roles along with project managers.
-However, development managers are more leaned towards engineering the processes and elements necessary to deliver the product out the door.
+However, development managers are more leaning towards engineering the processes and elements necessary to deliver the product out the door.

 You can expect that you have someone who controls the resources of a software development team if you hire a development manager.
-They are responsible for on-boarding or ending the contracts of the members in a team, enforcing project deadlines, and managing the project budget.
+They are responsible for on-boarding or ending the contracts of the members of a team, enforcing project deadlines, and managing the project budget.